-The idea behind this is when you work with people who have limited knowledge of UX design, it is always better to give them deliverables that would place the entire focus on visual design.
+The idea behind this is when you work with people who have limited knowledge of UX design and ux review, it is always better to give them deliverables that would place the entire focus on visual design.
 Doing this will help them see the app’s functionality, its information architecture, and the interaction design which is integrated inside the realistic mockups.

 C. Engineers and Mobile App Developers

 When we talk about communication the UX idea with the developers, interactive prototypes are once again chosen as the right option.
 But there are other deliverables as well which come across as ideal – site map, style guide, and flowchart.